 Once you add water, the cleanser breaks down considerably.
 It lightly lathers into a thin and watery consistency and doesn’t create that “luxurious” foam.
 Considering how thick and creamy it is, I expected a more “intense” foam.
 This is a pH-Balanced Cleanser, so I can let that slide.

-My personal experience with Innisfree Blueberry Rebalancing Cleanser
+My Personal Experience with the Innisfree Blueberry Rebalancing Cleanser

 This has been my favorite Korean second cleanser I have ever used, but there are a few catches.